 When you focus on the little things that are positive you become more skilled at seeing it, while pushing out annoyances and frustrations.
 It’s easy to forget that happens in a year, but these notes help you look back and see a powerful year of accomplishments!

 Small things add up to big results health wise, too.
-Just thirty minutes of physical activity a day boosts overall health, even done in 10-minute segments.
+Just thirty minutes of physical activity a day boosts overall health and helps wit sleep, even done in 10-minute segments.

 The benefits of eating vegetables